Congratulations on your engagement!

 What to Expect

 Timing is one of the most important parts of having your wedding run smoothly.
 This is probably my biggest advice; Give yourself enough time in between each section of your wedding day.
 After getting ready and heading out to your ceremony venue (depending on where it is) give yourself at least 30 minutes of "free time".
 I call this "free time" because you're going to want it.
 This time can be used to rehearse your vows, have a prayer, have a Mimosa or beer with your wedding party or any other last minute things you'd like to do.
-I highly recommend allotting 2 hours after your ceremony for the formal photos.
+I highly recommend allotting one hour after your ceremony for the formal photos.
 I always like to start with your family formals this way once we are finished, they can head to the reception area and get themselves comfortable.
 This is the perfect time for me to round up your family members from the list that you have given me.
 Then I do the bridal party photos followed by the bride and groom portraits.

 Getting Ready.
 Whether you are getting ready in your home, a hair salon, or in a room at a church, it is important to consider the lighting and the style of the environment.
 Windows allowing natural light to fill the room, bright lights and tidy spaces work best.
 As a "natural light" photographer this helps me to capture the best images for your wedding photo collection.
 If you have any questions regarding this section, please do not hesitate to contact me, and I can definitely help you in choosing a perfect location.